 Options

-Option I Thesis
+Option A Thesis

-- Students must earn a minimum of 30 semester hours of credit consisting of 20 - 24 semester hours of regular coursework, and present a thesis equivalent to 6 to 10 semester hours
+- Students must earn a minimum of 30 semester hours of credit consisting of 20 - 24 semester hours of regular coursework, and present a thesis equivalent to 6 to 10 semester hours.

 - At least one-half of the required work, including thesis, must be taken in one major subject.
-The remaining work may be in supporting courses or in a minor consisting of at least 9 semester hours
+The remaining work may be in supporting courses or in a minor consisting of at least 9 semester hours.

-- Eight credit hours, in addition to the thesis, must be earned in courses open exclusively to graduate students (900 level or 800 level without 400 or lower counterparts)
+- Eight credit hours, in addition to the thesis, must be earned in courses open exclusively to graduate students (900 level or 800 level without 400 or lower counterparts).

-Option II Non-Thesis
+Option B Non-Thesis

 Courses